Pureblueessentialsorg/pureblueessentials.com.au/content/shop/hamper04/index.md

 categories:
   - gift-packs
 price: 58
-size: 30cm x 20cm
+size: 40 x 30cm x 20cm
 brand: Pure Blue Essentials
 weight: 750
-length: 18
+length: 40
 height: 30
-width: 15
+width: 19
 ---
-A beautiful collection of handcrafted items for a special person's home or - of course - for your home.
+A beautiful collection of handcrafted items for a special person's home or, of course, - you.

+Eco-friendly items that will help to keep you and your home healthy and relaxed, naturally.

+Makes a beautiful eco-friendly gift.

 Bundled up into a natural drawstring bag.

-Five eco-friendly items that will help to keep you and your home healthy and relaxed.
-Smaller that our other hampers, its still a wonderful luxury hamper for yourself or as a beautiful eco-friendly gift.

 **C﻿ontains:**

-* 3﻿00g bath soak with lavender and lemongrass essentials oil
+* J﻿ojoba oil - 30mls
+* Balance essential oil blend 30mls
+* Calm essential oil blend roll-on 10mls
-* Lemongrass essential oil - 30mls
+* B﻿anksia essential oil diffuser - small
-* M﻿agnesium rub (spray on) - 100mls
+* Magnesium-rich bath soak - 300gms
-* O﻿rganic cotton wash cloth - for the kitchen, the bathroom, skin care or baby care
+*  2 x cotton wash cloth - for the kitchen, the bathroom, skin care or baby care
-* 6 x 10ml bamboo and glass roll-on bottles

 *Remember.... free shipping for orders over $120.*